bencasalino/Knowledge/july/SQL.md

 Semicolon usage--> Some database systems require a semicolon at the end of each statement.
 Semicolon is the standard way to separate each SQL statement in database systems that allow more that one SQL statement to be executed in the **same** call to the server.

+**NOTE:** The data returned is stored in a result table, called the result-set.

 ---

 SELECT - extracts data from a database